actions/delete-package-versions/README.md

   # The token used to authenticate with GitHub Packages.
   # Defaults to github.token.
+  # Required if the repo running the workflow does not have access to delete the package.
-  # Required if deleting a version from a package hosted in a different repo than the one executing the workflow.
+  #   For rubygems and maven package, repo has access if package is hosted in the same repo as the workflow.
+  #   For container, npm and nuget package, repo has access if assigned **Admin** role under Package Settings > Manage Actions Access.
   #   If `package-version-ids` is given the token only needs the delete packages scope.
   #   If `package-version-ids` is not given the token needs the delete packages scope and the read packages scope
   token: